 Were you in possession of Percocet, Xanax, Valium, Oxycodine or any other prescription drug and now facing criminal charges?

-Prescription drugs, also referred in New Jersey statures as “Prescription Legend Drugs” are illegal to possession if they were not lawfully retained via a prescription, in your name by a licensed doctor and a pharmacy.
-It may not seem like a big deal if your mother gives you a few Ambien because you can’t sleep but having in your possession just one pill could have you facing a criminal charge.
+Prescription drugs, also referred to in New Jersey statures as “Prescription Legend Drugs” are illegal to possess if they were not lawfully obtained via a prescription, in your name by a licensed doctor and a pharmacy.
+It may not seem like a big deal if your mother gives you a few Ambien because you can't sleep but being in possession of just one pill could have you facing a criminal charge.
 Prescription drugs have the same legal restrictions as illegal narcotics including possession and distribution.
-In recent years prescription drugs are abused more than “recreational” drugs such as cocaine, heroin or pot.
+In recent years prescription drugs have increasingly been abused more than “recreational” drugs like cocaine, heroin or marijuana.
 If you are stopped by the police in Seaside Heights and have any prescription pills you may be charged with drug possession.

 Possession of certain prescription drugs – N.J.S.A.
 2C:35-24 In Ocean County

 Sometimes we do things that we don't even realize could possibly be a crime.
 For example if you are stopped in Lacey by the police and upon their search they find an Altoids tin filled with random prescription pills that were legally obtained and prescribed in your name, you may also be hit with a drug possession charge.
 According to N.J.S.A.
 2C:35-24 if you have been given a legally attained prescription medicine it should be left in the container in which it was given to you by the pharmacist.
 You should never keep more than a 10 day supply in any other container because the police may take this as a sign that you are planning to sell the medication.

 DWI While on Prescription Medication or Over the Counter Drug